-If you are visiting Coffs, put this walk on your must-do list.
+If you are visiting Coffs, put the walk up Muttonbird Island on your must-do list.
 Start with a stroll along the northern harbour breakwater, watching the surfers and maybe some snorkellers as you approach the island.
 The breakwater was completed in 1924, using rock from the quarry at Corambirra Point.

 Stop at the outdoor learning centre to read the signs about the wedge-trailed shearwaters (muttonbirds) who have nesting burrows on the island.
 These migratory seabirds leave their chicks while they fly out to sea to feed, returning in the evening.